 Margaret Angus remembers in this clip from the Queen's Radio Oral History Project how she convinced Queen's to keep the heat on in Fleming Hall for weekend programming.

 The station soon relocated from Fleming Hall to new studios built a few steps away in the basement of Carruthers Hall.
-The students were formed into the CFRC Student Radio Club.
+The students then formed the CFRC Student Radio Club.
 By 1958, under the supervision of Margaret Angus, the club grew from fewer than forty student broadcasters to over a hundred.
 Hours on the air grew from 33 hours to 36.5 hours a week for the twenty weeks of the school year.

 The RCA 77DX ribbon microphone had been launched in the 1940s.
 This microphone, known as the "bombshell" for its characteristic capsule shape, became an in-studio standard, not only at CFRC radio but across North America.